 #

 Surprisingly, our development team has received reports that some users are indeed engaging with our product in this manner.
-We are as puzzled by this as you are, and will be monitoring the situation in order to gain actionable insights.
+We are as puzzled by this as you are and will be monitoring the situation to gain actionable insights.

 #